veereshkatageri/doc-as-code/user_guide/source/introduction.rst

      - - Quality checks
        - Spellings mistakes
        - How to include filters
+   * - :ref:`cicd_setup`
+     - - How to generate documents using Github actions
+       - How to configure Github actions
    * - :ref:`User guide reStructuredText <user_guide>`
      - - Syntax of restructured text
        - Examples of individual syntax